 For a complete list of Law & Technology offerings please visit the courses page.
 Courses cross-listed in the Intellectual Property and Technology Law category are not pre-approved to count toward the course component.
 Students may seek permission to count a cross-listed course toward the certificate requirements by contacting BCLT at email@example.com.

 - A writing component, fulfilled by completing a paper on a Law and Technology topic that meets the standards for the JD Writing Requirement.
 Refer to Appendix B of the Academic Rules for the complete scope and standards of this requirement.
-Students can submit a paper written to fulfill another course requirement at Berkeley Law, including the the J.D.
-Writing Requirement.
+Students should submit a paper written to fulfill a course requirement at Berkeley Law, including a LAW 299 individual research-and-writing project.